Qryptify/qryptify/qryptify_ingestor/README.md

 python main.py
 ```

-Flow:
+Flow

-- Backfill from `backfill.start_date` or last saved close
+- Backfills from the later of `backfill.start_date` or the last saved close per pair
-- Switch to live mode and append closed candles
+- Switches to live streaming and appends new closed candles

-Stop with Ctrl+C. Progress is saved in `sync_state`.
+- Ctrl+C to stop; resume pointers are saved in `sync_state`

 ## Verify